cheylea/course-registration/README.md

 ### API
 A tool such as Postman can be used to send calls to the server.

-Included in this repository in the `test/postman` folder is a json file `basic_requests.postman-collection.json` that can be imported into the Postman application to use with this server to check each API is working.
+Included in this repository in the `test\postman` folder is a json file `basic_requests.postman-collection.json` that can be imported into the Postman application to use with this server to check each API is working.

 For full testing, within the folder there is also a json file `full_testing.postman-collection.json`.
 See Testing the Server section for more information.